darey-io/globomantics-vagrant/README.md

 # infrastructure Development using DEVOPS Technologies
-This is one of those projects that I pick up myself when I am less busy. the goal is to use it as  opportunity to practice and touch on different technologies around automation and Devops.
+This is one of those projects that I pick up when I am less busy.
+The goal is to use it as an opportunity to practice and touch on different technologies around automation and Devops.

-The infrastructure is for a popular fictional company called Globomantics.
+This infrastructure is for a popular fictional company called Globomantics.
 The company embraces IAC practices and her private cloud is provisioned with one of Hashicorps tool-kit "Vagrant"

 ## Disclaimer
 The coding practice here is not entirely intended for production best practices.
-However, as I gain more free time, I will be be refactoring the code from time to time to embrace IAC best practices.
+However, as I gain more free time, I will be refactoring the code from time to time to embrace IAC best practices.

 ## Overview

-In this particular project, I set up Globomantic's infrastructure on my 128GB RAM HPz820 Server at home.
-My goal is to have a CI/CD pipeline for all the company's applications, including the codified infrastructure.
+In this particular project, I set up Globomantic's infrastructure on my 128GB RAM HPz820 Server at home (If you dont have a beefy system, its fine.
+Just tweak the ansible variable and adjust the guest VM's CPU and Memory sizes).

+Part of what i intend to achieve is to have a CI/CD pipeline for all the company's applications, including the codified infrastructure.
 This approach allows me to practice different technologies.
-If you sometimes have spare time, and you are interested to work with me to create use cases and codify them, then by all means please reach out to me at dolufunmilayo@3xpoint.com
+If you sometimes have spare time like me, and you are interested to work with me to improve this infrastructure, and also create more use cases, then by all means please reach out to me at dolufunmilayo@3xpoint.com.
+You can also have a look at the TODO.md file in this repository.
+Thats my little JIRA for task management. :)

 ## Setup:

-Vagrant is used to create virtual machines, but I have wrapped up the provisioning with an Ansible playbook.
+Vagrant is used to create virtual machines, but I have wrapped up the provisioning with Ansible.

 ### To Boot Up the Infrastructure